ethereum-optimism/design-docs/security/DeputyGuardianModule-Proxy.md

 A potential issue can occur with the PSPs coverage.
 During the upgrade the PSPs are going to be invalid so we need to make sure to presign new PSPs with the new `DeputyGuardianModuleProxy` address and simulate the PSPs accordingly.

+Now, we are using a proxy executing the same actions than before will cost a more gas.
+We should ensure there no previous call that can run out of gas (really unlikely).